PrestaShop/docs/src/content/1.7/development/components/grid/_index.md

         $this->contextShopId = $contextShopId;
     }

-    // Get Search query builder returns QueryBuilder that is used to fetch filtered, sorted and paginated data from database.
+    // Get Search query builder returns a QueryBuilder that is used to fetch filtered, sorted and paginated data from the database.
-    // This query builder is also used to get SQL query that was executed. public function getSearchQueryBuilder(SearchCriteriaInterface $searchCriteria)
+    // This query builder is also used to get the SQL query that was executed. public function getSearchQueryBuilder(SearchCriteriaInterface $searchCriteria)
     {
         $qb = $this->getBaseQuery();